Quintom Dark Energy: Future Attractor and Phantom Crossing in Light of DESI DR2 Observation: Fixed points and stability

 \section{Fixed points and stability}

 The fixed points of the system are determined by solving Eq.~(\ref{eq:autonomous1}) with all derivatives with respect to $N$ set to zero.
 The resulting fixed points and their associated eigenvalues are summarized in Table~\ref{tab:fixed_points}.
-The corresponding physical characteristics of these fixed points are provided in Table~\ref{tab:fixedpoint2}.
+The corresponding physical characteristics and existance condition of these fixed points are provided in Table~\ref{tab:fixedpoint2}.

 The stability of a fixed point in a nonlinear system is determined by the eigenvalues of the Jacobian matrix evaluated at that point.
 When all the eigenvalues have non-zero real parts (i.e., the fixed point is hyperbolic), linear stability analysis can be directly applied.
 However, in the case of non-hyperbolic fixed points, where one or more eigenvalues have zero real parts, stability must be analysed using analytical tools such as the centre manifold theorem or suitable numerical techniques.
 For a review on the dynamical systems in cosmology, see \cite{Bahamonde:2017ize}.